Spotlight: Migraine and Mental Health Awareness

 We would love to hear from you!
 How can you join in on this conversation?

 Do you have certain ways to cope with the mental and emotional aspects of Migraine?
 OR, do you have a question you’d like to ask?
-Please share it with us in our Mental Health Awareness Forum
+Please share it with us in our forums

 What’s your experience living with Migraine and the impact it has on your mental health?Share your mental health story with us